 Develop and implement a strategic and sustainable approach to embed digital services in all maintained schools in Wales.
 We will:

-- raise awareness of the importance of digital and technology in supporting the transformation of classroom practices which underpin Our national mission
+- raise awareness of the importance of digital and technology in supporting the transformation of classroom practices which underpin the Curriculum for Wales;

-- manage a strategic digital link with other aspects of education in Wales, including but limited to further and higher education institutions
+- manage a strategic digital link with other aspects of education in Wales, including but not limited to further and higher education institutions; and

 - encourage and support collaboration across the Welsh Government, local authorities (education and IT teams) and regional consortia.